cophaso/pawprint-server/README.md

 # Pawprint API Server

 PawPrint is a great way for your company to keep up with the office pups!
 The app solves the issue of managing dogs in an office.
-You can schedule when your dog will be in the office and schedule any services (vet, grooming) to make sure the on-call third parties are scheduled for those days.
+You can schedule when your dog will be in the office and schedule any services (vet, grooming, daycare) to make sure the on-call third parties are scheduled for those days.

 Live:
 client: https://pawprint-app.now.sh/